Kit-of-parts

-Kit-of-parts Theory refers to the study and application of object-oriented building techniques, where building components are pre-designed / pre-engineered / pre-fabricated for inclusion in joint-based (linear element), panel-based (planar element), module-based (solid element), and deployable (time element) construction systems.
+Kit-of-parts theory refers to the study and application of object-oriented building techniques, where building components are pre-designed / pre-engineered / pre-fabricated for inclusion in joint-based (linear element), panel-based (planar element), module-based (solid element), and deployable (time element) construction systems.

 Construction

 Kit-of-parts construction is a special subset of pre-fabrication that not only attempts to achieve flexibility in assembly and efficiency in manufacture, but also by definition requires a capacity for demountability, disassembly, and reuse.
 Kit-of-parts structures can be assembled and taken apart in a variety of ways like a construction toy.
+In 2023, a consortium led by Akerlof Ltd were commissioned by MHCLG to develop a digital kit of parts for low rise housing, using MMC.

 Architecture

 Kit-of-parts architecture involves organizing the individual parts and raw material in a building into assemblies of standard easy-to-manufacture components, sized for convenient handling or according to shipping constraints.
 The construction of the building is carried out on the assembly level as opposed to the raw material level.
 The architect defines a parts library describing every major assembly in the building.
 The assemblies are conceived in a systematic way, based on certain rules such as increment, size, or by shape grammar.
 Standard, simple connections between the assemblies are carefully defined, so the number of possible shapes and appearance the parts can take is limitless.